FANTAZER-NURE/github-crm/README.md

 ## Note for reviewer:

 - the logger is a simple implementation, for prod I would use some 3-rd party solution.
-- also I probably would use some state manager, but in this context I considered it redundant
+- we store the revoked token in the db, so I would set up a cron job to clean it up as well

 ## Docker Setup